byui-cse/itm300-course/source/module-02/project-lab.md

 Use wget to download the zip containing the website you are going to host on EC2.
 This will happen after you connect to the EC2 instance via ssh.

-!!! info "Quickly Connecting to your Instance"
+!!! note "Quickly Connecting to your Instance"

     If you use the vockey when you set up the server, you can do the following to easily connect without needing to use a ssh client.